 One: Get a small foothold with a client and build from there.
 In this approach, which I follow myself, a fast nickel is better than a slow dime.
 The coaches using this approach typically start with a single coaching engagement (e.g., six months with a client at $15 – $25,000) or a team retreat.
 Once they get in the door and over-deliver, they listen for additional opportunities to bring value to the client.
 That usually leads to long-term relationships and engagements, often lasting many years.
 One coach who graduated from our program only this past year shared how she already has earned six figures following this approach.

 Two: Go big by planning out a long-term plan with the client.
-At least one coach took a bolder approach that the approach above.
+At least one coach took a bolder approach than the approach above.
 Only a few months after completing our seminar, he sat down with leadership at a manufacturing company in need of organizational development.
 Initially he thought about proposing a single coaching engagement.
 However, on hearing about all of their needs, he decided to aim high.
 He proposed $500,000 worth of coaching and related services over five years.
 The client agreed to about $250,000 of what he proposed.
 This puts him on a solid path toward a million dollar coaching business.

 Three: Focus exclusively on one or two key solutions to major problems that leaders in your market have.
 One very successful coach and HR consultant shared that she has packaged two solutions: strategic planning and leadership development.
 Everything she does is about being the best in coaching clients to plan strategy that gets executed and in developing leaders to grow and strengthen the organization.
 As a result, she is selling packages of services worth a minimum of $70,000 at a time.